XtraKrispi/boolean-blindness/slides.md

 ## Modelling Data

-Here's how we model Remote Data in F# (it's much more terse, but it's easy in Typescript as well):
+Here's how we can model Remote Data in F# (it's much more terse, but it's easy in Typescript as well):

 ```
 type RemoteData<'data,'err> =